How To Buy A Foreclosed Home

 Apply For Final Approval

 Once you find your home and make an offer that’s accepted by the seller, you then apply for full approval.
-If you’ve already earned preapproval from a mortgage lender, it’s often easier to apply for full approval from the same lender that’s already reviewed your income and credit.
+If you’ve already earned preapproval from a mortgage lender, it’s often easier to apply for full approval from the same lender that’s already studied your income and credit.
 However, this lender might still require you to submit copies of your latest pay stubs, tax returns and W-2s before granting you full or final approval.

 Your lender will want to make sure nothing has changed for you financially since you first earned your preapproval.